 Myrtle Beach: Guaranteed Fun for Everyone

-If you haven’t been to Myrtle Beach, South Carolina, you haven’t witnessed the Southern charm and plethora of family-friendly attractions that keep families coming back year after year.
+If you haven’t been to Myrtle Beach, South Carolina, you haven’t witnessed the Southern charm and variety of kid-friendly attractions that keep families coming back year after year.
 The ocean and beach might be a big draw, but that isn’t the half of it.
-We hope you have learned some ways to do Myrtle Beach on a budget from our experience.
+We hope you have learned some ways to do Myrtle Beach vacation on a budget from our experience.
 Happy travels.

 This is an updated version of a post originally written by Sarah Pittard.